Volume I: The Books of the Sun and Moon

 —R.G.

-The letter and envelope turned to dust.
+The letter and envelope turned to dust in my hands.